aphorise/hashicorp.vagrant_vault-raft/README.md

 # HashiCorp `vagrant` demo of **`vault`** HA Cluster using native Raft storage.
-This repo contains a `Vagrantfile` mock of a [Vault](https://www.vaultproject.io/) (HA) High Availability cluster / setup using the Beta feature of [RAFT](https://raft.github.io/) [Storage](https://learn.hashicorp.com/vault/operations/raft-storage) (node: vault2, vault3. etc) as well as [auto-unsealing using Transit Secrets Engine](https://learn.hashicorp.com/vault/operations/autounseal-transit) (node: vault1).
+This repo contains a `Vagrantfile` mock of a [Vault](https://www.vaultproject.io/) (HA) High Availability cluster / setup using the Beta feature of [RAFT](https://raft.github.io/) [Storage (as detailed on the learn guide)](https://learn.hashicorp.com/vault/operations/raft-storage) with four (4) or more nodes nodes: vault2, vault3. etc as well as [auto-unsealing using Transit Secrets Engine](https://learn.hashicorp.com/vault/operations/autounseal-transit) (node: vault1).
 The RAFT Storage in Vault is Beta and available since [version 1.3 or later](https://releases.hashicorp.com/vault/).

 [![demo](https://asciinema.org/a/304787.svg)](https://asciinema.org/a/304787?autoplay=1)